krshay/MTD-2D/README.md

 # MTD-2D
- Code for the paper ["Two-dimensional Multi-target Detection"](https://arxiv.org/abs/2105.06765) by Shay Kreymer and Tamir Bendory.
+ Code for the paper ["Two-dimensional multi-target detection: an autocorrelation analysis approach"](https://arxiv.org/abs/2105.06765) by Shay Kreymer and Tamir Bendory.

  # Paper reproduction: